 - Have help handy.
 My husband was the ultimate assistant and helped me GREATLY when Gentry became mobile or wanted to rip off his accessories.
 I think we bonded during this process.
 I’m sure he doesn’t agree with me. 🙂

 - Wipe off your lens if you are using your phone.
-I will cover this in future posts I am sure… but I see it a lot with images… And its usually from people that have asked how my images are so clear and crisp from my phone.
+I will cover this in future posts I am sure… but I see it a lot with images… And it’s usually from people who have asked how my images are so clear and crisp from my phone.
 And the answer is one – good lighting as mentioned above and two – I wipe my lens just about every single time before I take a picture.

-- Use a step ladder to get the angle I did above.
+- Use a step-ladder to get the angle I did above.

 - Have distractions like a squeak toy to get their attention.
 Around 3 months, I started putting scotch tape on Gentry’s palm.
 He would try to get the tape off and focus so hard… long enough for me to click the shutter.
 If you try this, please watch that they do NOT put it in their mouth.